An IRA may be the right investment option to help you meet your retirement goals.

 42 Month$500.000.65%0.65%

-*The Annual Percentage Yield (APY) is a percentage rate that reflects the total amount of interest to be paid on an account based on the interest rate and frequency of compounding for an annual period.
-For all accounts, the Interest Rate and Annual Percentage Yield are fixed and will be in effect for the term of the account.
-The Annual Percentage Yield is based on an assumption that interest will remain on deposit until maturity.
+*APY is Annual Percentage Yield.
+A $500 minimum opening deposit is required to open and earn the advertised APY.
+The APY is based on an assumption that interest will remain on deposit until maturity.
 A withdrawal of interest will reduce earnings.
+A penalty may be imposed for early withdrawal.
 Please contact any branch office for further information concerning our Truth-In-Savings Disclosure.

 A Traditional IRA allows you to save for retirement with tax-deferred earnings and the possibility of tax-deductible contributions.